WHY CHOOSE THIS COURSE?

 As part of the course you will engage in a variety of projects that will require you to undertake short visits and ﬁeld trips both in the UK and abroad.
 We select the places on an annual basis.
 However, recent ﬁeld trips have included: Cyprus, Hangzhou, Kenya, Los Angeles, New York, Norway, Paris, Prague, Sierra Leone, Tenerife.

 Coventry University has strong established links with many international universities such as Zhejiang University of Media and Communications (ZUMC) in China and is continuing to develop links with universities throughout the world.

-The University offers help through the International Experience and Mobility Service (IEMS) to enable such visits to occur.
+The University offers help both practical and ﬁnancial through the International Experience and Mobility Service (IEMS) to enable such visits to occur.